 Description: Full Time, Year Round

-Benefits include: medical, dental, vision, shot and long-term disability, cell phone stipend, 401K
+Benefits include: medical, dental, vision, 401K match, paid time off

 The Farm Manager is also an integral part of our education mission, collaborating with leadership in planning and implementing educational programming on the farm.

 ● Planning, production, and maintenance of vegetables, herbs, berries and flowers for all sales revenues

 ● Field cultivation, crop management, soil health, weed management, and crop rotation

 ● High tunnel production for warm season crops and some winter production